aeon0/d4lf/README.md

 - Alternative use the hotkeys. e.g. f11 for filtering
 - All items that do not match any of your filter configs will be marked as junk.

 Note: Make sure to only have items in your inventory.
 For example elixirs (seen as magic) or material (seen as common) will be marked as junk!
+Also currently it will not detect any favorits or already marked junk items (upcoming feature).

 ### Configs
 The config folder contains: